plasma-mobile/docs/Flashing_MultiROM.md

 This will take a few minutes and reboot on its own.

-## Install MultiROM Manager
+## Setup MultiROM Manager

-Go to the store, install MultiROM Manager and run it.
+Run MultiROM Manager.

 Grant permission when asked.